Making Friends and Settling In

 You’re sure to find something you’re interested in.
 But if not, you can always start your own!

 You can see the full range of clubs and societies you can join on the NTSU website.

 You can also find information on how to start your own, and details of upcoming events and the support we have available to you.

-We know that starting a new life at university in a new country can be difficult and we’re here to help.
+It's normal to feel homesick sometimes.
+We know that starting a new life at university in a new country can sometimes be difficult and we have dedicated international student support teams to help.